-If you have not any idea of the reason behind this funny name, the answer is in the ingredients.
+If you do have no idea of the reason behind this funny name, the answer is in the ingredients.
 When we make Ravioli (or Tortelli), we usually fill the dough with a mixture of Ricotta cheese and spinach.
 In the case of Gnudi, we only cook the “naked” filling, the tasty heart of Ravioli, without their pasta “dress”.
 So, they look like big dumplings.

 Baked Gnudi with tomato sauce

-The common way to cook these ricotta dumplings is in boiled water and served with butter, sage, and a rich grate of cheese on top.
+The common way to cook these ricotta dumplings is in boiled water and served with butter, sage, and a rich grate of cheese.

-To follow, I propose to you my mum Maria Rosa’s version for making Gnudi.
+To follow, I propose to you my mum Maria Rosa’s version of making Gnudi.
 She bakes them in the oven.
 I have never tried other kinds of recipes in my life.

 She says she has never been able to cook gnudi in boiling water without them melting.
 So, she tried to bake them with tomato sauce.
 And the result was super excellent.